jas-jas/Ubiquiti-ERL-OpenVPN/README.md

     Example:
     Mar  8 21:16:30 ubnt kernel: [WAN_LOCAL-default-D]IN=eth0 OUT= MAC=fc:dc:dd:24:22:f7:00:3d:45:42:83:19:08:00 SRC=55.177.77.154 DST=44.10.100.101 LEN=40 TOS=0x00 PREC=0x00 TTL=243 ID=54321 PROTO=TCP SPT=56057 DPT=443 WINDOW=65535 RES=0x00 SYN URGP=0

 This is someone trying to reach my external interface to probe my system, which in this case is eth0 (WAN/Internet) of device

+If you want to search for something in the entire logs you can do this

+    less /var/log/messages | grep pia_route

+or you can tail the log as well as look through more lines

+    tail -f -n 1000 /var/log/messages | grep pia_route

+The line above will stream the messages log while looking for anything matching pia_route You could also do

+    tail -f -n 1000 /var/log/messages | grep DPT=21

+This would look for anything going to port 21 on the destination end